MajorTomAW/UtilityAI/README.md

 ---

 ## Player Psychology
+In the following we can see an example of how a player might make use of utility by weighing the pros and cons of a decision.
 ### Prisoner's Dilemma
 The Prisoner's Dilemma is a standard example of a game theory problem.
 It demonstrates why two completely rational individuals might not cooperate, even if it appears that it is in their best interest to do so.